Trade Petition May Impact Solar Industry Players In A Material Way

 - Trump's campaign specifically called out Section 201 on the campaign trail as a way to address trade inequities.

-- Sanctions that save domestic jobs is narrative that fits the Trump agenda.
+- Sanctions that save domestic jobs is a narrative that fits the Trump agenda.

-- Two of the beneficiaries of the proposal are from the Midwest which was instrumental in getting Trump to presidency.
+- Two of the beneficiaries of the proposal are from the Midwest, which was instrumental in getting Trump to presidency.
 Suniva is from Michigan and has laid off employees.
 First Solar (NASDAQ:FSLR) has operations in Ohio and has recently laid off about a thousand employees.
 Saving Midwest jobs is a narrative that Trump may not be able to resist.

 - The move also benefits Tesla (NASDAQ:TSLA) because of its Buffalo fab.
 Given Mr. Musk has Trump's ear, there is a good chance that he will be supporting this effort.